ikraamg/Great-Books/README.md

 ## 📝 License

-This project is [MIT](LICENSE) licensed with the exception of the design, which is is under the [Creative Commons License](https://creativecommons.org/licenses/by-nc-nd/4.0/) and attributed to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio).
+This project is [MIT](LICENSE) licensed with the exception of the design, which is under the [Creative Commons License](https://creativecommons.org/licenses/by-nc-nd/4.0/) and attributed to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio).